guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 ![General Architecture](/images/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing/WX20240529-182208@2x.png)

-When conducting security research on vendors' fingerprint and facial recognition TAs, I discovered some very peculiar attack points.
+When conducting security research on vendors' fingerprint and facial recognition TAs, I discovered some very peculiar cases.
 The code for these biometric TAs on Android phones is not always written by the phone manufacturers themselves but often comes from the developers of the fingerprint modules.
 While the phone manufacturers' code usually adheres to certain security baselines, penetration testing, and SDL, the code from the module developers does not.
 This results in numerous vulnerabilities in the fingerprint and facial recognition TAs used on many phones.

 Originally, these TAs were intended to protect users' data security, but due to the poor code quality, they end up making the phones more vulnerable to attacks, which is quite counterproductive.